MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_02_NSGs.md

 ### Estimated timing: 20 minutes

 > For all the resources in this lab, we are using the **East (US)** region.
-Verify with your instructor this is region to use for you class.
+Verify with your instructor this is the region to use for your class.

 In this exercise, you will complete the following tasks: